cakephp/docs/en/development/testing.rst

     // Check for a 5xx response code
     $this->assertResponseFailure();

-    // Check for a specific response code, e.g. 200
+    // Check for a specific response code, for example, 200
     $this->assertResponseCode(200);

     // Check the Location header